smaddlsoft/documentation/content/applications/hr/payroll/contracts.rst

 To view the employee contracts, go to the :menuselection:`Payroll app --> Employees --> Contracts` from the top menu.
-All employee contracts, and their current contract status, are displayed in a default kanban view.
+All employee contracts, and their current contract status, are displayed in a default Kanban view.
 The default view displays both running contracts and contracts that need action.
 Expired and canceled contracts are hidden in the default view.

 .. image:: contracts/contracts-overview.png